 Coming up to a routine corner, Claire didn't expect to see a compact black Toyota pickup parked on the side of the road; she knew who it belonged to even before she laid eyes on the expectant face inside of it.
 Swearing under her breath, she turned on her heel and went back for the corner.

 There was laughter; arrogant, amused laughter.
 "Sheesh, Claire, you sure don't spare hurting my feelings, do you?"
 The truck's door shut, and Claire could hear unhurried footfalls behind her.

 "Leave me alone, Luke."
 Before she could finish saying his name, Luke had leapt in front of Claire's path, cutting off her escape route.
-He stood before her proudly and without anxiousness at six foot one, his deep hazel eyes mocking beneath messy black bangs and full brows.
+He stood before her proudly at six foot one, his deep hazel eyes playful beneath messy black bangs and full brows.

-"That's not a very nice way to greet a friend," Luke accused lightly, his straight, modest lips pulled up at the corner; dimples accentuated the small gesture.
+"That's not a very nice way to greet a friend," Luke accused lightly, but his straight, modest lips were pulled up at the corner; dimples accentuated the small gesture.